Daraan/LunaticAI-Driver-for-CARLA-Simulator/docs/Install.md

 ### Carla Folder

-Temporarily set the path variables with the following commands or register them permanently in your system, e.g. via `conda env var create`, for Linux you can modify `.bashrc` or `.bash_profile` and for Windows you can use the `setx` command to set them permanently.
+Temporarily set the path variables with the following commands or register them permanently in your system, e.g. via `conda env var create`.
+For Linux you can also modify your `.bashrc` or `.bash_profile` and for Windows you can use the `setx` command to set them permanently.

 #### Windows